fp8/jlog-facade/README.md

 #### AbstractLoggable and KV

-Logger method also accept an `AbstractLoggable` which exposes `.toJson` method which allow any custom object to be written to the log.
+Logger method also accept an [AbstractLoggable](https://fp8.github.io/jlog-facade/classes/AbstractLoggable.html) which exposes `.toJson` method which allow any custom object to be written to the log.
 By default, any duplicated keys are resolved by first entry having priority over any subsquent keys.

-`KV` is an implementation of `AbstractLoggable` that allows creation of simple key/value pair objects to be written to log where value can be another instance of `AbstractLoggable`:
+[KV](https://fp8.github.io/jlog-facade/classes/KV.html) is an implementation of [AbstractLoggable](https://fp8.github.io/jlog-facade/classes/AbstractLoggable.html) that allows creation of simple key/value pair objects to be written to log where value can be another instance of [AbstractLoggable](https://fp8.github.io/jlog-facade/classes/AbstractLoggable.html):

 ```ts
 logger.info('The process has started', new KV('processId', 123456), new KV('processId', 888));